percins/percins.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a master's student of MSc.
 Robotics, Cognition, Intelligence program at TUM.
+I am interested in fundemental machine learning research of language processing and language models that results in efficient, practical applications.

+I was previously a research intern at Intel Labs, a hiwi student at the LegalTech group at TUM and a summer research intern at University of Bologna.